India–Pakistan relations: War of 1971

 Pakistan, since independence, was geo-politically divided into two major regions, West Pakistan and East Pakistan.
 East Pakistan was occupied mostly by Bengali people.
 After a Pakistani military operation and a genocide on Bengalis in December 1971, following a political crisis in East Pakistan, the situation soon spiralled out of control in East Pakistan and India intervened in favour of the rebelling Bengali populace.
 The conflict, a brief but bloody war, resulted in the independence of East Pakistan.
 In the war, the Indian Army invaded East Pakistan from three sides, while the Indian Navy used the aircraft carrier INS Vikrant to impose a naval blockade of East Pakistan.
 The war saw the first offensive operations undertaken by the Indian Navy against an enemy port, when Karachi harbour was attacked twice during Operation Trident (1971) and Operation Python.
 These attacks destroyed a significant portion of Pakistan's naval strength, whereas no Indian ship was lost.
 The Indian Navy did, however, lose a single ship, when INS Khukri (F149) was torpedoed by a Pakistani submarine.
 13 days after the invasion of East Pakistan, 93,000 Pakistani military personnel surrendered to the Indian Army and the Mukti Bahini.
 After the surrender of Pakistani forces, East Pakistan became the independent nation of Bangladesh.

-Kargil War
+1999 Kargil War

-During the winter months of 1998–99, the Indian army vacated its posts at very high peaks in Kargil sector in Kashmir as it used to do every year.
-Pakistani Army intruded across the Line of Control and occupied the posts.
-Indian army discovered this in May 1999 when the snow thawed.
-This resulted in intense fighting between Indian and Pakistani forces, known as the Kargil conflict.
-Backed by the Indian Air Force, the Indian Army regained many of the posts that Pakistan had occupied.
-Pakistan later withdrew from the remaining portion under international pressure and high casualties.
+In May 1999 some Kashmiri shepherds discovered the presence of militants and non-uniformed Pakistani soldiers (many with official identifications and Pakistan Army's custom weaponry) in the Kashmir Valley, where they had taken control of border hilltops and unmanned border posts.
+The incursion was centred around the town of Kargil, but also included the Batalik and Akhnoor sectors and artillery exchanges at the Siachen Glacier.

-Other territorial claims
+The Indian army responded with Operation Vijay, which launched on 26 May 1999.
+This saw the Indian military fighting thousands of militants and soldiers in the midst of heavy artillery shelling and while facing extremely cold weather, snow and treacherous terrain at the high altitude.
+Over 500 Indian soldiers were killed in the three-month-long Kargil War, and it is estimated around 600–4,000 Pakistani militants and soldiers died as well.
+India pushed back the Pakistani militants and Northern Light Infantry soldiers.
+Almost 70% of the territory was recaptured by India.
+Vajpayee sent a "secret letter" to U.S. President Bill Clinton that if Pakistani infiltrators did not withdraw from the Indian territory, "we will get them out, one way or the other".

-The relations are locked in other territorial claims such as the Siachen Glacier and Kori Creek.
+After Pakistan suffered heavy losses, and with both the United States and China refusing to condone the incursion or threaten India to stop its military operations, General Pervez Musharraf was recalcitrant and Nawaz Sharif asked the remaining militants to stop and withdraw to positions along the LoC.
+The militants were not willing to accept orders from Sharif but the NLI soldiers withdrew.
+The militants were killed by the Indian army or forced to withdraw in skirmishes which continued even after the announcement of withdrawal by Pakistan.